If you are looking to expand your conversion rate optimization efforts then this is the right article for you.

 6. Hypothesis: Develop proper hypotheses for tests.
 Rank the hypotheses based on their potential and ease of implementation.
 This determines which ones we’d test first.

 8. Technical integration: This is a necessary evil – new design screens need to be integrated onto the website.
-If the changes are minimal, this can also be done via testing tool itself.
+If the changes are minimal, this can also be done via the testing tool itself.

 9. Testing: We do proper controlled a/b testing following the scientific method, run every test until statistical significance.